zhuNodeJs/bootstrap/site/content/docs/5.0/migration.md

 - Dropped jQuery dependency and rewrote plugins to be in regular JavaScript.
 - Removed underscore from public static methods like `_getInstance()` → `getInstance()`.
-- Moved from Popper.js v1 to Popper.js v2
-- Removed `offset` option from our Tooltip/Popover and Dropdown plugin, this can still be achieve using `popperConfig` parameter.

 ### Color system